open-telemetry/oteps/text/0000-metric-label-set.md

 	      ... ])
 ```

-This RFC proposes the new `LabelSet` concept is returned by an API named like `Meter.DefineLabels({ Key: Value, ... })` which allows the SDK to potentially sort, canonicalize, or hash the set of labels once, allowing it to be re-used in several ways.
+This RFC proposes the new `LabelSet` concept is returned by an API named `Meter.DefineLabels({ Key: Value, ... })` which allows the SDK to potentially sort, canonicalize, or hash the set of labels once, allowing it to be re-used in several ways.
 For example, the `RecordBatch` above can be written as one call to `DefineLabels` and inidividual operations.

 ```
 Labels := meter.DefineLabels({ Key1: Value1,